-When it gets hot outside, it feels so nice to float on your back in a cool pool or lake (once you know how to swim).
-Well, this is what sea otters do most of the day — what a life!
-These long, furry, friendly-looking fellows like to float around in a group, called a “raft” because it really does look like a raft.
-The otters hang onto each other, so they won’t drift apart from each other while sleeping.
-They even tie themselves to each other with a stringy, seaweed-like plant called kelp.
-Since sea otters sometimes float in very cold water, they need special thick fur that traps air bubbles and keeps out water so they can float, but will also keep them warm.
-They have up to 1 million (1,000,000) hairs per square inch!
-Just to compare, we humans have fewer than 3 thousand hairs per square inch.
-And that’s why a lot of us still need floaties.
+It feels so nice to float on your back in a pool.
+Well, sea otters do this all day!
+These friendly-looking fellows float around in a group called a “raft,” because it really looks like one.
+The otters hang onto each other and tie themselves together with seaweed, so they won’t drift apart while sleeping.
+Otters float easily because they have up to 1 million (1,000,000) hairs per square inch!
+We humans have fewer than 3,000 per square inch – so a lot of us still need floaties.

 Wee ones: If a raft has 5 sea otters, what numbers do you say to count them?